ddc-java-14/capstone-proposal-zcr003/docs/index.md

 ## Stretch goals/possible enhancements

 - Potentially connect to ticketing service to allow users to purchase the cheapest available tickets within the app.
+- Ability to like your favorite bands and recieve notifications when they're nearby or coming soon.